-In this section are the year group topic webs that show the thematic approach coverage for each planned topic.
+In this section of the website are the year group topic webs that show the thematic approach coverage for each planned topic.
 These webs, when viewed across the year provide the broad, balanced and focused coverage of the new National Curriculum.

 In tandem with this we have a programme of assemblies which promote our children’s spiritual, moral, social and cultural development and an RE coverage plan across the whole school which is broadly Christian but also focuses on other religions.

 For more information please use the link below to the National Curriculum document.